vibhav950/Xrand/README.md

 ## System Requirements

 This library requires OpenSSL 3.0 for cryptographic functionality.
-To build OpenSSL on Windows, see the [Notes for Windows platforms](https://github.com/openssl/openssl/blob/master/NOTES-WINDOWS.md) on the [offical OpenSSL Git Repository](https://github.com/openssl/openssl/).
+To build OpenSSL on Windows, see the [Notes for Windows platforms](https://github.com/openssl/openssl/blob/master/NOTES-WINDOWS.md) on the [official OpenSSL Git Repository](https://github.com/openssl/openssl/).

 For MinGW, you can use the MSYS2 environment to build native OpenSSL through cross-compilation.
-Install MSYS2 from [here](https://www.msys2.org/) and and run the following commands in the shell to build OpenSSL
+Install MSYS2 from [here](https://www.msys2.org/) and run the following commands in the shell to build OpenSSL

 ```bash
 pacman -Syu